Seattle Property Management News: New “First in Time” Ordinance

 In a competitive marketplace, the intent of this legislation is to try and create a level playing field for all qualified tenants.
 The flip side of this is that it may result in slowing down the rental process and having frustrated landlords raise rent and increase their criteria to have a high bar that only a few people can reach.
 Time will tell.
 If you are going to take this on yourself, get to know the ordinance and refine your application procedures.
 Code enforcement officers will investigate complaints, so establish your process and have evidence that you are following it. if you’re a landlord who relies on likeability and instinct, you’ll need to adapt.

-what is the new first in time ordinance Seattle property management advice The property managers we work with are skilled and can navigate Seattle rental laws like this one.
+The property managers we work with are skilled and can navigate Seattle rental laws like this one.
 If you have any questions about this ordinance or anything regarding Seattle property management, please contact us at Real Property Associates.

 Next Post